 Does the look and feel of your label really matter?
 In a word, yes!
 Label look and feel definitely matter in consumer product selection.
 Let’s look at some stats that illustrate this point.

-Like each of us, it also has style, personality, and a certain – and oft misunderstood – level of complexity.
-The style and personality of a label is what visually grabs consumer attention, while the behind-the-scenes component selection and integrity ensures suitable performance for the application and end-use.
+Like each of us, it also has style, personality, and a certain – and oft-misunderstood – level of complexity.
+The style and personality of a label are what visually grab consumer attention, while the behind-the-scenes component selection and integrity ensure suitable performance for the application and end-use.

 Shortcuts or gaps in knowledge, experience or production steps can be highly detrimental to label form and function.
 Simply stated, a lot can go wrong, so careful consideration of application requirements, end-use environments and usage details are critical when choosing the best combination of label components for application-specific needs.

 Understanding label components and their role in proper application selection

 Before you even create a design for your label, it’s critical to understand label construction and how it impacts the print quality and your specific application.
 The components of a pressure-sensitive label are topcoat, facestock, primer, adhesive, release coating, and release liner.